domRiddle/ASF/Setting-up.md

 ASF configuration can be done in two ways - either by using our web config generator, or manually.
 This is explained in-depth in **[configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)** section, so refer to that if you want more detailed information.
 We'll use web config generator way, since it's much easier.

 Navigate to our **[web config generator](https://justarchi.github.io/ArchiSteamFarm)** page with your favourite browser, you'll need to have javascript enabled in case you manually disabled it.
-We recommend Chrome, Firefox or Microsoft Edge, but it should work on all most popular browsers.
+We recommend Chrome or Firefox, but it should work on all most popular browsers.

 After opening the page, switch to "Bot" tab.
 You should now see a page similar to the one below: